MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 # Semantic index for Copilot

-Semantic index is a vector representation of data from Microsoft Graph to better interact with your personal and organizational data.
-It creates a new index that enables important Copilot for Microsoft 365 experiences.
-The semantic index follows the security and policies of the Microsoft Graph.
-Whenever a user generates a prompt in Copilot for Microsoft 365, it's always with the user's security context, and only content that a user can access is shown.

-## Overview

 Semantic index is generated from content in [Microsoft Graph](https://developer.microsoft.com/graph).
 It's used to aid in the production of contextually relevant responses to user queries.
 It allows organizations to search through billions of vectors (mathematical representations of features or attributes) and return related results.
 Combined with enhancements across the Microsoft Graph, semantic index connects you with relevant information in your organization.
 It's built on Microsoft’s comprehensive approach to [security, compliance, privacy](/microsoft-365-copilot/microsoft-365-copilot-privacy), and respects all organizational boundaries within your tenant.

 ## What is an index?